JMorr4/Computer-Science/Printable Contents/Topic 1.1/Structure and function of the processor.md

 ## Processor Performance

-The main factors affecting CPU performance are:
-- Clock speed
-- Number of cores
-- Cache

 ### Clock Speed
 - The **system clock** generates signals called **clock pulses** that switch between 1 and 0 several million times per second.
 CPU operations can only start as the clock changes from 0 to 1, and this helps synchronise all the CPU components.
 - These clock pulses are transmitted via the **control unit**.